 When I first heard the Sonus Faber Guarneri Homage, fifteen years ago, the presenter had chosen Sibelius’ Finlandia as the programme music.
 I remember of having been genuinly surprised of how well the Homage, not only disappeared from the scene, but served the orchestral piece despite the obvious lack of low frequency content.

 But the extended bass and the resulting comprehensiveness of the sound has its flip-side: the openness of the midrange.
 The Evolution appeared to be quite sensitive to positioning in this regard.
-I tried various toe-in angles including no toe-in at all, and chose the angle, not on the basis of the properties of the soundstage, but depending on where the midrange was best represented.
+I tried various toe-in angles including no toe-in at all, and chose the angle, not on the basis of the properties of the soundstage, but depending on where the midrange was purest and best represented.

 Once all the preparations were settled, and the speakers ideally positioned, I heard a well-balanced, clean and distortionless sound; a smooth sound that was slightly filtered but briskly – not nervously – reacting to music’s dynamic and speed variations.
 In short, I heard a quality sound that ensured risk-free listening to a wide variety of music from pop/rock to classic.